ThomasMKarl/QtKanji/README.md

 A kanji training tool based on Qt for Linux and Windows, now conatining 540 of the most important signs

-- install Qt $$\geq$$ 5
+- install Qt >= 5

-- type <i>qmake</i> in root folder

-- type <i>make</i> in root folder
+- type <i>make help</i> in root folder:

+ all       : makes build and doc

+ doc       : generates documentation

+ build     : compiles application

+ clean     : removes object files and moc files

+ realclean : removes object files, moc files, compiled executables, documentation and Qt Makefile

+ help      : prints help

-- execute <i>qtkanji</i> in ../bin
+- execute <i>qtkanji</i> in folder <i>bin</i>

 Database files <i>*.dat</i> must reside in the same folder in which the <i>qtkanji</i> binary is executed.

 Under construction:
-- interactive list of 80 graphemes as search function

 - print function for flashcards

-- information about radicals in search function according to Wolfgang Hadamitzky

-- sort function with respect to stroke index or Hadamiztky ID ([https://www.hadamitzky.de/](https://www.hadamitzky.de/))

 - examples for more than 317-460